GNARC0TICS/GoatedVips/client/src/components/memory-bank/profile-system-enhancement.md

 ## Overview

-We've significantly enhanced the GoatedVIPs profile system with a focus on:
+We've significantly enhanced the GoatedVIPs profile system with a consice focus on:

 1. Component modularity through decomposition
 2. Improved visual design with tier-based styling